 Here are three research-backed and highly respected profiles for determining your strengths.
 They can identify the qualities that most of us take for granted, assuming that others have them too.

--GallupStrengthsFinderhas been taken by 12 million people across the world.
+GallupStrengthsFinderhas been taken by 18 million people across the world.
 A $10.00 profile will identify your top five strengths.
 If you plan to open a business, try the Entrepreneurial Profile for $12.00.

 There is little overlap in their descriptions and each describes some aspect of what you do and what approach you take.
 Strengths provide a touchstone, bringing you back to the workstyle and goal focus that brings the most enjoyment and ease of doing.
 They also suggest a way of approaching even the tasks you don’t like.

 As Alex Linley would say, knowing your strengths and using them as often as possible is thesmallest thing you can do for the best results.
-Identifying ourchildren’s strengths helps us as parents.
+Identifying ourchildren’s strengths helps us as parents and helps us help our children recognize and value their own strengths.

 How much is too much—authenticity over the top